Toyoko Takami

 Toyoko Braun Takami (born January 1, 1945) is a Japanese composer and music educator who teaches music in Germany.

 Takami was born in Shimane, Japan, to a family which included a music teacher and a composer.
 She studied piano as a child, then received a B.A., a music education diploma, and an M.A. at the University of Tokyo.

-Takami moved to Germany in 1971, where she studied with Harald Genzmer at the University of Munich.
+Takami moved to Germany in 1971, where she studied with Harald Genzmer at LMU Munich.
 Takami taught music in German schools in Bruhl and Hiirth.
 Her composition So-Mon won an Honorable Mention in the Sixth International Women Composers’ Competition.
 Her compositions include: